mohamedharb2435/notes_app/README.md

 ## using
 - Flutter
 - Dart
--State management: Bloc(Cubit).
+- State management: Bloc(Cubit).
--Local Database: Hive.
+- Local Database: Hive.

 This project is a starting point for a Flutter application.